 Kona International Airport is the most popular place for renting a car on the Big Island.
 Getting a car rental at the airport is very convenient so you can land after a long flight and head directly to pick up your car.
 The Big Island airport is very small and has complimentary shuttles that will take you to the car rental pickup location.

-For our Hawaii trip, we booked a full-size car.
+For my Hawaii trip, I booked a full-size car.
 The main highways on the Big Island are paved so you don’t need a 4WD or SUV to get around.
-The full-size car got us everywhere we wanted to go including the famous Saddle Road Drive and Chain Of Craters Road within Hawaii Volcanoes National Park.
+The full-size car got me everywhere I wanted to go including the famous Saddle Road Drive and Chain Of Craters Road within Hawaii Volcanoes National Park.

 If you’re traveling with a family or friends group, you’ll want to select a bigger car to fit everyone’s luggage in the trunk.
 If you’re not sure what type of vehicle to get, check out the super handy chart at the top of the Discover Cars website.